charliedua/charliedua/README.md

 ## Hi there I am Anmol - aka Charlie 👋

 - 🔭 Software developer at [GoannaAg](https://www.goannaag.com/)
-- 🌱 I’m currently learning the RISC-V architecture
-- 🤔 I’m also interested in 2d physics in games
-- 💬 Ask me about IOT and other Awesome Projects
-- 🥅 2024 Goals: start with the development board for RISC-V and develop a small kernel for an IOT project.
 - 📫 How to reach me: duaanmol2@gmail.com
 - ⚡ Fun fact: I love to fiddle around with different Linux distros